dojo/docs/dojo/NodeList-traverse.rst

   dojo.require("dojo.NodeList-traverse");

-  //This code returns the two divs with class of "prev", as well as the div with class "second": dojo.query(".second").prevAll().andSelf();
+  // This code returns the two divs with class of "prev", as well as the div with class "second": dojo.query(".second").prevAll().andSelf();

 [ Dojo 1.7 AMD ]